Zero-party data: definition, best practices and use cases

-- the hotel know that they can contact you again, and they have enough information to be able to personalise their future marketing messages to your preferences.
+- the hotel know that they can contact you again.
+They have enough information to be able to personalise their future marketing messages to your preferences.
 They can also segment their database.

 - as the consumer, you’ll have a better brand experience with the hotel than if you’d provided no data.
-They know your preferences so they won’t be sending you generic messages, you’ll get something catered to your needs.
+They know your preferences, so they won’t send you generic messages; instead, you’ll receive something catered to your needs.

 How to set up a zero-party data collection strategy

 Having a well-harnessed zero-party data collection strategy in place will help brands to engage in a more meaningful way with their audience.
 Zero-party data allows the consumer to volunteer their intentions or preferences; Forrester gives the example of a brand of strollers asking their customers for their due date, to estimate when they would be making their purchase.

 4 easy steps to create a zero-party data collection strategy: